MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

 > [!div class="mx-imgBorder"]
 > ![Summary of new measures](media/new-measure.png "Summary of new measures")

+This table lists the measure’s type, creation owner, creation date and time, edit owner, last edit sate and time, status (whether the measure is active, inactive or failed from being created), and last refresh date and time.
+When you select a measure, you can see a preview of the measure output.
+Select **Donwnload as CSV** to export the data.

 As mentioned before, you can also view your created measure in one of the following ways:
 - If you created a **Customer measure**, you can view your new measure entity on the **Entities** page.